Cocobio/MazeGenerator/README.md

 # Maze Generator implementation on python and pygames

 ### About
-Testing algorithms from the wiki for creation and resolutions for mazes.
+Testing algorithms from the wiki for creation of mazes.

 ### Implementations: